BrightonSEO: your top 12 Hreflang tag questions answered

 – Correct implementation of language and country combinations, including the correct codes used.

 If you are still having issues with the hreflang tag or have further questions for Emily, then get in touch.
-Send us an email to email@example.com or tweet us at @ObanDigital.
-You can find further information in our latest guide to International SEO here.
+Send us an email to [email protected] or tweet us at @ObanDigital.